|Anti-Terrorism Officer Course

 An independent study version of this program is available through the S2 Online Academy.
 Click here for details.

-The S2 Institute, in conjunction with our training partners, will be presenting a series of four-day, 32-hour Anti-Terrorism Officer (ATO) Courses in several cities outside the Continental United States:
+The S2 Institute, in conjunction with our training partners, will be presenting a series of five-day, 40-hour Anti-Terrorism Officer (ATO) Courses in several cities outside the Continental United States:

 Group On-Site Option

 This course may be presented to private groups as on-site training.
 For details about hosting this course, contact: